Large Language Models of Code Fail at Completing Code with Potential Bugs: Benchmarks

-\paragraph{Rewriting \texorpdfstring{$\to$}{} completion.} We attempt to fix any \pobugs in the partial code before performing completion.
-We achieve this by first locating the line containing the \pobug and then rewriting the line using an infilling code language model.
-We use likelihood-based measures to identify the line most likely to contain a \pobug.
-In particular, we calculate the score of each line by doing the following: At each token location, we define the token score to be the difference in likelihoods between the token with the highest likelihood (\textit{i.e.}, the \texttt{argmax} token) and the observed token.
-We obtain each line's score by taking either the maximum or average of its non-zero token scores.
-The line with the largest score is finally selected to be rewritten.
-We use the \incoderlarge~\citep{fried2022incoder} as the infilling language model.
-To help better understand likelihood-based measures, we provide a detailed explanation and illustration of an example in \Appref{app:method}.
+\paragraph{Rewriting the partial code, then completing (\rewrite).} This approach attempts to resolve \pobugs in the partial code before completing.
+To do so, we first locate code lines containing the \pobug, then rewrite these lines.
+To detect \pobugs, we propose a likelihood-based measure to identify the line most likely to contain a \pobug.
+In particular, we score each code line with the following procedure.
+First, for each token, we define its buggy score to be the difference in likelihoods between the token with the highest likelihood (\textit{i.e.}, the \texttt{argmax} token) and the observed token.
+The buggy score for each line is then calculated by taking either the maximum or average of non-zero buggy scores of its tokens.
+The line with the highest score is most likely to contain the \pobugs.
+We use the \incoderlarge~\citep{fried2022incoder} as the infilling language model for rewriting code.
+We provide a detailed explanation and example illustration of likelihood-based measures in \Appref{app:method} to understand our \rewrite method better.